Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Hiding the Label

-Add a Hide Item.
-You can click Show for visible item to make them flash.
+Add a hide Item.
+You can click Show for visible items to make them flash.

 Click Hide for idx_5 to hide the 50.00 label that is used for the touchActionInput.